Buy on cdbaby.com

 Here's a short film I helped score, creating Beginning and End credits for director John Cantine's film Aftermath.
 Featuring performances by the Freya Quartet.

-I have been scoring the webseries created by Pittsburgh Filmmakers Director John Cantine: Check out Season 1, Season 2 will be available shortly. http://www.referencepointseries.com/episodes
+I have been scoring the webseries created by Pittsburgh Filmmakers Director John Cantine: Check out Season 1, Season 2 is also now available as well.
+Reference Point Series.

 Synopsis of Season 1: When Zannie West (Alex April) is hired as librarian at a small arts school, she finds herself surrounded by a whole workplace of wacky neighbors, including her boss Bill Dailey (Frank D. Wilson).
 With the help of her new friend Tori (Cassidy Adkins) can she bring order to the library, or is there more going on than meets the eye?